yuan-ann/yuan-ann.github.io/_pages/research.md

   </p>

   <p class="paper-id">
-    How does a task-level minimum pay requirement for gig workers affect their earnings and employment?
+    How do per-task minimum pay standards impact earnings and employment in labor markets with no distinction between employed "insiders" and unemployed "outsiders"?
   </p>

   <button id="btn-abs1" class="abs-btn"